hi5/F4MiniMenu/readme.md

 ## Changelog

+* 20130731 - v0.61 added rudimentary backup & safety feature in case of a faulty/missing settings XML
 * 20130701 - v0.6 a) [Class LV_Rows](http://www.autohotkey.com/board/topic/94364-class-lv-rows-copy-cut-paste-and-drag-listviews/) by [Pulover](https://github.com/Pulover/) replaces [LV_MoveRow()](http://www.autohotkey.com/board/topic/56396-techdemo-move-rows-in-a-listview/).
                      This resolves the problem with the listview not updating icons while moving the editors in the settings Gui;
                   b) Added Unicode support for drag & drop method so F4MiniMenu should now be compatible with both Ansi and Unicode versions of AutoHotkey.